fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 #### Layer limit

-The Oculus API has a fixed limit on the number of layers: this limits the number of overlays you can use, which can vary by game, and by state: it's possible that pausing the game will add an extra layer, so pausing the game might hide your overlay. dditionally, some games - like the Oculus World Demo in the SDK - give a list of layers that is already the maximum size.
+The Oculus API has a fixed limit on the number of layers: this limits the number of overlays you can use, which can vary by game, and by state: it's possible that pausing the game will add an extra layer with a pause menu, so pausing the game might hide your overlay.
+Additionally, some games - like the Oculus World Demo in the SDK - give a list of layers that is already the maximum size.

+In these cases, it's likely that not all of the entries are in use; for example, they might always reserve layer 2 for a HUD, layer 3 for a pause menu etc, even if the HUD is disabled in options and the game isn't paused.
-In these cases, it's likely that not all of the entries are in use; in particular, entries in the list can be a `nullptr`, in which case they have no effect, so you can simply remove them from the list, making space for your own layer to be appended.
+In these cases, the entries in the layer list are usually a `nullptr`, which means the layer has no no effect, so you can simply remove these layers from the list, making space for your own layer to be appended.

 #### Interaction with depth data

-When games provide the main 'world view' layer, they can provide depth information along with the RGBA (color) data for each pixel; this is required for some of the framerate-compensation technologies like [ASW 2.0], but also interacts with the other layers in the list - later layers appea not to be rendered if the depth data from another layer says they will not be visible because they're behind the other layer in 3D space.
+When games provide the main 'world view' layer, they can provide depth information along with the RGBA (color) data for each pixel; this is required for some of the framerate-compensation technologies like [ASW 2.0], but also interacts with the other layers in the list - later layers are not visible if the depth data from another layer says they will not be visible because they're behind the other layer in 3D space.

 Some games appear to provide incorrect depth data which completely disables all overlays - even the Oculus Debug Tool performance HUDs.
 This can be fixed by replacing any layers with `ovrLayerType_EyeFovDepth`